 Water and electricity are a dangerous combination.
 If flooding has reached electrical outlets, your breaker panel, or any hardwired appliances, shut off power to the affected areas immediately at the breaker box.
 Do not walk through standing water if you are unsure whether any electrical components are submerged or exposed.

 When in doubt, shut off power to the entire home and wait for a professional to assess the situation.
-A plumber can help identify whether additional trades need to be involved before you re-enter the area.
+An emergency plumber can help identify whether additional trades need to be involved before you re-enter the area.
 Safety comes before property, and no repair is worth risking electrocution.

 Step 5: Document the Damage